Sorrento, Victoria: History

 The Sorrento Park, established in 1870, contains a variety of trees, including an Aleppo Pine grown from a seed of the Lone Pine of Gallipoli.
 Situated above the beach and overlooking the bay, Sorrento Park has a children's playground, BBQ facilities, and public toilets.

+The town continues to be a popular destination, with regular ferry services to Portsea and Queenscliff.

 Population

 In the 2016 census, there were 1,592 people in Sorrento.
 78.0% of people were born in Australia and 86.8% of people spoke only English at home.
 The most common responses for religion were No Religion 29.0%, Catholic 24.7% and Anglican 19.3%.

 Tourist attractions

 Charter fishing boats operate from Sorrento Pier.
-A regular ferry service links Sorrento with Queenscliff in summer.
+A regular ferry service links Sorrento with Queenscliff 7 days a week, 365 days a year.
+Restaurants and shops line the main street, Ocean Beach road.